SebWouters/CheMPS2/FILES.md

 class for orbital matrices which are blockdiagonal in the irreps.

-[CheMPS2/DMRGSCFoptions.cpp](CheMPS2/DMRGSCFoptions.cpp) is a container class to pass the DMRGSCF options to the augmented Hessian Newton-Raphson routine.
+[CheMPS2/DMRGSCFoptions.cpp](CheMPS2/DMRGSCFoptions.cpp) is a container class to pass the DMRG-SCF options to the augmented Hessian Newton-Raphson and CASPT2 routines of the CASSCF class.

 [CheMPS2/DMRGSCFrotations.cpp](CheMPS2/DMRGSCFrotations.cpp)
-performs the two-body matrix element rotations for the DMRGSCF and Edmiston-Ruedenberg classes.
+contains static member functions for the two-body matrix element rotations for the CASSCF and Edmiston-Ruedenberg classes.

 [CheMPS2/DMRGSCFunitary.cpp](CheMPS2/DMRGSCFunitary.cpp) contains the
 storage and handling of the unitary matrix and its nonredundant skew-symmetric parametrization required for the DMRG-SCF algorithm.

-[CheMPS2/DMRGSCFwtilde.cpp](CheMPS2/DMRGSCFwtilde.cpp) is a container class to store a tensor which is required to compute the DMRG-SCF Hessian.
+[CheMPS2/DMRGSCFwtilde.cpp](CheMPS2/DMRGSCFwtilde.cpp) is a container class to store an intermediate for the DMRG-SCF Hessian.

 [CheMPS2/DMRGtechnics.cpp](CheMPS2/DMRGtechnics.cpp) contains the
 functions related to the RDM and excited-state calculations.

 [CheMPS2/EdmistonRuedenberg.cpp](CheMPS2/EdmistonRuedenberg.cpp) contains
 an orbital localization function based on the Edmiston-Ruedenberg cost function and an augmented Hessian Newton-Raphson optimizer.
+It also contains the functionality to compute the Fiedler vector of the exchange matrix, to reorder the active space orbitals in a black-box fashion.

 [CheMPS2/Excitation.cpp](CheMPS2/Excitation.cpp) contains matrix-vector
 multiplication routines for spin-conserving single-particle excitations.

-[CheMPS2/FCI.cpp](CheMPS2/FCI.cpp) contains a full configuration interaction solver based on Davidson's algorithm.
-It also contains the functionality to calculate Green's functions.
+[CheMPS2/FCI.cpp](CheMPS2/FCI.cpp) contains a fast determinant-based full configuration interaction (FCI) solver.
+The eigenvalue problem is solved with Davidson's algorithm.
+Green's functions can also be computed.

 [CheMPS2/FourIndex.cpp](CheMPS2/FourIndex.cpp) contains all functions of the FourIndex container class for the two-body matrix elements.

-[CheMPS2/Hamiltonian.cpp](CheMPS2/Hamiltonian.cpp) contains all functions of the Hamiltonian class, including functions to get or set specific variables, as well as the save and load functions to store the Hamiltonian on disk.
+[CheMPS2/Hamiltonian.cpp](CheMPS2/Hamiltonian.cpp) contains all functions of the Hamiltonian class, including functions to get or set specific variables, as well as to save and load the Hamiltonian on disk.

-[CheMPS2/Heff.cpp](CheMPS2/Heff.cpp) contains top-level functions to perform the effective Hamiltonian times vector multiplication for Davidson's algorithm.
+[CheMPS2/Heff.cpp](CheMPS2/Heff.cpp) contains top-level functions to perform the DMRG effective Hamiltonian times vector multiplication for Davidson's algorithm.

 [CheMPS2/HeffDiagonal.cpp](CheMPS2/HeffDiagonal.cpp) contains the